openoakland/openoakland.org/src/donate.md

 Your generous gift will support our efforts to connect to all of Oakland through events and weekly meetings.

 {: style="text-align: center"}
-*All donations are tax-deductable through our fiscal sponsor the Open Collective.*
+*All donations are tax-deductable through our fiscal agent the Hack Club.*

 {: style="text-align: center"}
-[Donate Now](https://opencollective.com/openoakland/contribute){:target="_blank" .btn.btn-primary }
+[Donate Now](https://hcb.hackclub.com/donations/start/openoakland){:target="_blank" .btn.btn-primary }

 To donate by check, contact our [Steering Committee](mailto:steering@openoakland.org).